Windos/windos.github.io/_posts/2017-03-20-crouton-stackwatch.md

 the credentials to yourself, which means the toasts will be generated in your user context and you’ll see them!

+**Edit: This needs to be run from an elevated PowerShell sessions, so make sure you right click and "Run as Administrator"!***

 ```powershell
 Register-ScheduledJob -Name StackWatch-PowerShell -Trigger $Trigger -ScriptBlock $JobBlock -Credential domain\user
 ```